CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/README.md

 ##Design

+We will implement a visualization that allows a user to explore and understand how incidence of SARS cases (including active infections, recoveries, and deaths) change over both location and time.
+Understanding this data requires making sense of a number of data dimensions, and effective interactive visualization will be invaluable in making this information accessible.

+A key aspect of this epidemiology data domain is tracking cases of the disease spatially around the world.
+It is natural to encode such data in a map visualization, which will be the central component of our visualization.
+Interactive features will allow users to get more information about individual countries: by mousing over a country to display case statistics on a given date and by clicking on a country to display a chart of all cases in that country over the full course of the outbreak.
+For understanding a disease outbreak, it is also important to capture how the number of cases and their spatial distribution changes over time.
+Thus, we will provide an interactive slider that will allow the user to update the map's encoded visual information to display different dates under their control.

 ### Story Board

-In Tableau, we explored several designs of how to present the data.
-We think a map representation like this is appropriate.
+We used Tableau, to explore several designs of how to present the data.

+As mentioned above, we think a map representation is appropriate for this data domain.
+We will use color to encode the number of current (active) cases in each country on a given date.
+Darker colors mean a higher number of people currently having an active SARS infection, and vice versa.

 ![summary](https://github.com/CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/blob/master/storyboard/worldmap.png)

-Color is used to encode the number of current cases.
-Dark means a larger population of people having SARS.
-Tableau has this nice feature that enable you to play a video on how the map changes over time.
+Tableau has this nice feature that enables you to play a video of how the map changes over time.
 There is also a slider that controls the date of the map.
-We think these are nice, and we decided to implement a slider in our interactive visualization.
+This is nice because Tableau allows us to explore both the color encodings of our data and how the data looks as you use a slider to interact with it.
+By playing with this in Tableau, we identified a few things that we will need to consider in our implementation.
+First, the range of values for the number of cases are not uniform over its rather large range.
+Most countries have very few cases (<10) on any given day, but a few countries have very many cases (>100 or >1000+) cases on many days.
+We need to have a color scale that has enough dynamic range to distiguish differences both among the relatively low values and between the low and high values.
+Also, it is important to make sure the lightest color in the range is not so light that it doesn't stand out from the background.
+In our implementation, we will use a color scale with 16 different colors to provide enough levels for the necessary value distinctions, and use a "minimum" (lightest color) that is sufficiently contrasted with white background and unshaded countries.

+In addition to encoding information with country colors, the map itself provides an intuitive interface for users to interact with and gain more detailed information.
+We will display tool tips with the current number of active cases and cumulative numbers of deaths and recoveries for a given country when the user mouses over that country.
+Clicking on a country will also be used as an interaction feature (details below).

+The map will provide a good overview of the spread of the disease, but it may be hard to gauge global totals for active cases and deaths when they are displayed distributed over many countries.
+Therefore, we will also display an area chart that plots the total number of worldwide cases, deaths, and recoveries over time.
+This is a relatively simple visualization, but will be valuable for getting a picture of how the total number of cases rises and falls over time and will be a nice companion to the map visualization with a depiction of different data dimensions.

+While information about number of current cases for each country will be visualized in the map, it would also be nice to be able to see a plot - like the one for the global totals - to get an additional look at how cases/deaths/recoveries rise and fall over the whole time scale in each country.
+There are too many countries, each with a different scale of number of cases, to make displaying an area plot for each country (such as with small multiples) feasible in one view.
+Therefore, we will allow the user to interact with the map and click on countries to display the area chart for a selected country.
+One country will be charted at a time.

-To show more than just the current cases, we decide to include area charts that shows the number of death and recovery as well.
-Red, yellow and blue are the colors for different area, taking into consideration of Deuteranopia(red-green color blindness).
-A scetch using data from the world looks like this,
+We used Tableau again to get a feel for what these area charts will look like.
+We decided to use the following color encodings: orange for active cases, red for deaths, and blue for recoveries.
+This scheme plays on common perceptions (red=bad, orange=similar to red (bad) but less so, blue=ok).
+This will also avoid using both red and green, taking into consideration of Deuteranopia(red-green color blindness).
+A scetch using data from the world totals looks like this,

 ![summary](https://github.com/CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/blob/master/storyboard/worldAreaChart.png)